 Sunday, April 22, 2018

-After a quick morning in Queenstown, we caught a 12:30 flight to Sydney.
+After a quick morning in Queenstown, our family caught a 12:30 flight to Sydney.
 Even though the lines were short, we ended up cutting it a little closer than we would have liked and ended up with meat pies (again) as our main source of lunch.
 They were on the small side, but still loaded with calories.
 I am hoping that all the walking we are doing is balancing out the high calorie, low veggie meals.

 We arrived in Sydney at 1:30, after a 2 hour time change.
 During customs inspections, we had to check the box that said we had touched farm animals, but all they ended up asking us was whether our shoes or clothing had any farm mud on them.
 Between the washing machine we had in Te Anau and all the rain puddles we walked through, we were happy to be able to say that we thought we were clean.
 Shortly after clearing customs, we arrived at our apartment on the 7th floor of Metro Apartments.
 We dumped our stuff, and went out to see the city.